top of page

 To evaluate such concepts, seven key indicators and their measured values were identified and clustered into the categories ecological, social, technical, economic, and connective.
 The results show that this methodology of close interaction with stakeholders and the evaluation of successful regional case studies minimize the gap between practice and theory, contribute to several goals of the SDGs, and thus enable such concepts to be implemented sustainably.

 Fendel, V., Kranert, M., Maurer, C., Garcés-Sánchez, G., Huang, J., & Ramakrishna, G. (2022).
 Stakeholder Assessment on Closing Nutrient Cycles through Co-Recycling of Biodegradable Household Kitchen Waste and Black Water between Rural and Urban Areas in South India.
-Recycling, 7(4), 49.
+In: Recycling, 7(4), 49.

 https://doi.org/10.3390/recycling7040049